The Move (Sam Fife): Criticism

 Critics say that although The Move teaches that everyone is free to hear from and be led by God, in practice the actions of its members must be approved by the local ministry.
 They believe that, in practice, members must submit to the rules of the local ministry or be labelled divisive and rebellious.

 On a radio interview that aired in 2019, former group member Vennie Kocsis related her experiences growing up on two separate compounds after her mother was lured into the group in 1973.
 Kocsis stated that leaders and members subjected her and other children to child labor, neglect, beatings, and for some children, even sexual molestation.
 Vennie's mother was sent along with the children to one of the group's demon deliverance compounds in Massachusetts where she lived for four years.
 They were then moved up to the interior of Alaska.
+Vennie Kocsis wrote a memoir entitled, "Cult Child," in which she details her experiences growing up in The Move.

 An episode of People Magazine Investigates: Cults features ex-member Cara Cobb and Move child abuse survivors Priscilla Roberts and Richard Kiers.